HypnosQc/AuctionHouse-Discord-Bot/README.md

 # AuctionHouse-Discord-Bot
 Azerothcore based core script
-Lua script that use Webhook to push the information!
+can be used on every core that use latest from today Eluna Lua Engine / Lua Modules Lua script that use Webhook to push the information!

 # [1] create an Webhook into your Discord Server.